From Passion To Action

 A Guide to Water Wise Actions in the Roaring Fork Valley:

 Austin became aware of the effect of climate change on water availability when he began following NOAA’s runoff forecasts for his reporting.
-He saw how forecasts could plunge municipalities into crisis over shortages and how thin water years can affect industries like skiing and ranching, and limit the success of communities in the West.
+He saw how dry forecasts could plunge water managers into emergency planning crises, affecting industries like skiing and ranching, and directly limiting the growth of communities in the West.

 Moved to educate the public about water, Austin learned something important about an individual’s impact on municipal or conservation water systems: If you conserve water in your home, it doesn’t necessarily put water back in the river.
 Often, you need politics for that.